tspring5000/tspring5000.github.io/cv.md

 - Managed data, reporting and web testing for external clients
 - Developed data pipelines using Python and various API's

-**Apprenticeship** (2014 - 2016)
+## 📚 Education
-- BTEC Level 3 - Diploma in Professional Competence for IT and Telecoms Professionals
+- BTEC Level 3 - Diploma in Professional Competence for IT and Telecoms Professionals (2016 Apprenticeship)
-- BTEC Level 3 - Extended Diploma in ICT Systems and Principle
+- BTEC Level 3 - Extended Diploma in ICT Systems and Principle (2016 Apprenticeship)
+- ITIL Foundation Certification Training Level (2018)

 ## 📌 On the Side
 **Mobile Apps**\